Relations of Responsibility. Installation view, Audain Gallery, 2019. Photo: Blaine Campbell.

 This exhibition is co-presented by SFU's School for the Contemporary Arts' Audain Visual Artist in Residence program, and with the support of the Western Front and SFU Library.

-Raven Chacon is a composer, performer and instalation artist from Fort Defiance, Navajo Nation based in Albuquerque, NM and Toronto, ON.
+Raven Chacon is a composer, performer and installation artist from Fort Defiance, Navajo Nation based in Albuquerque, NM and Toronto, ON.

 Gabi Dao is an artist and organizer based on the unceded territories of xʷməθkwəy̓əm, Skwxwú7mesh and Səl̓ílwətaɬ Nations.